ShurnYurnYang/ShurnYurnYang/README.md

 welcome to my profile

-i code mainly for personal learning, experimentation, and fun
+im a high schooler mainly coding for learning, experimentation, and fun

+feel free to contact me through my linkedin!

 keeping it simple :)